nezuo/data-store-service-mock/README.md

 # data-store-service-mock

 ## Warning
-This library is not completed.
-It is used for testing in [Lapis](https://github.com/Nezuo/lapis) and as such it only has the necessary features.
+This is not a fully featured mock DataStoreService.
+It's intended to test [Lapis](https://github.com/nezuo/lapis) so it includes only the necessary features.